sabrallah/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-Create a symbolic link to /bin/ls, named __ls__.
 14-Copy HTML files
 15-Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+16-Create a script that deletes all files in the current working directory that end with the character ~.